shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-update-device.md

 <properties
-   pageTitle="Actualización del dispositivo StorSimple | Microsoft Azure" description="Se explica cómo utilizar la característica de actualización de StorSimple para instalar actualizaciones y revisiones, tanto normales como en modo de mantenimiento." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Update your StorSimple device | Microsoft Azure" description="Explains how to use the StorSimple update feature to install regular and maintenance mode updates and hotfixes." services="storsimple" documentationCenter="NA" authors="SharS"